nya3jp/tast/docs/quickstart.md

 1. Download [Visual Studio Code]
-2. Install the [official Go extension] (VSCode will recommend that extension once you open a Go file)
+2. Install the [official Go extension] (VSCode will recommend that extension once you open a Go file), and optionally [CrOS IDE], which [among others] substitutes the step 3 and 4 once you open a Tast test file.
 3. Update the `GOPATH` environment variable to make code navigation works (`F12` key)

     ```sh